Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddStorageService.rst

             ...
             "requiresServices": [
                 ...
-                "storage-service"
+                "storage"
             ],
             ...
-            "storage-service": {
+            "storage": {
             }
         }

-Edit File :file:`LogicServiceEntryHook.py`
+Edit File :file:`LogicEntryHook.py`
 ````````````````````````````````````

-The :file:`LogicServiceEntryHook.py` file needs to be updated to do the following:
+The :file:`LogicEntryHook.py` file needs to be updated to do the following:

-*   Implement the :command:`PluginLogicStorageEntryHookABC` abstract base class.
+*   Implement the :command:`PluginLogicEntryHookABC` abstract base class.
     Including implementing :command:`dbMetadata` property.

-*   Ensure that the storage-service Tables are loaded on plugin load.
+*   Ensure that the storage Tables are loaded on plugin load.

 ----

-Edit the file :file:`peek_plugin_tutorial/_private/logic-service/LogicServiceEntryHook.py`
+Edit the file :file:`peek_plugin_tutorial/_private/logic/LogicEntryHook.py`

 #.
 Add the following import up the top of the file ::

-        from peek_plugin_tutorial._private.storage-service import DeclarativeBase
+        from peek_plugin_tutorial._private.storage import DeclarativeBase
-        from peek_plugin_tutorial._private.storage-service.DeclarativeBase import loadStorageTuples
+        from peek_plugin_tutorial._private.storage.DeclarativeBase import loadStorageTuples
-        from peek_plugin_base.logic-service.PluginLogicStorageEntryHookABC import PluginLogicStorageEntryHookABC
+        from peek_plugin_base.logic.PluginLogicEntryHookABC import PluginLogicEntryHookABC

 #.
-Add **PluginLogicStorageEntryHookABC** to the list of classes **"LogicServiceEntryHook"**
+Add **PluginLogicEntryHookABC** to the list of classes **"LogicEntryHook"**
     inherits ::

-        class LogicServiceEntryHook(PluginLogicServiceEntryHookABC, PluginLogicStorageEntryHookABC):
+        class LogicEntryHook(PluginLogicEntryHookABC, PluginLogicEntryHookABC):

 #.
 Add the following method from the **load(self):** method ::